kubedb/docs/docs/guides/solr/scaling/vertical-scaling/topology.md

 - `spec.databaseRef.name` specifies that we are performing vertical scaling operation on `solr-cluster` cluster.
 - `spec.type` specifies that we are performing `VerticalScaling` on Solr.
 - `spec.VerticalScaling.data`, `spec.VerticalScaling.overseer` and `spec.VerticalScaling.coordinator` specifies the desired resources for topologies after scaling.
+- `spec.verticalScaling.mode` specifies how the scaling is actuated — `Restart` (default, restarts the Pods) or `InPlace` (resizes the running Pods without a restart, falling back to restart if a Node can't fit the new resources).
+See [Vertical Scaling Modes](overview.md#vertical-scaling-modes).

 Let's create the `SolrOpsRequest` CR we have shown above,